 “These newly elected members represent the most exceptional scholars and leaders whose remarkable work has advanced science, medicine, and health in the U.S. and around the globe,” said National Academy of Medicine President Victor J. Dzau.
 “Their expertise will be vital to addressing today’s most pressing health and scientific challenges and informing the future of health and medicine for the benefit of us all.
 I am honored to welcome these esteemed individuals to the National Academy of Medicine.”

 New members are elected by current members through a process that recognizes individuals who have made major contributions to the advancement of the medical sciences, health care, and public health.
 A diversity of talent among NAM’s membership is assured by its Articles of Organization, which stipulate that at least one-quarter of the membership is selected from fields outside the health professions — for example, from such fields as law, engineering, social sciences, and the humanities.
 The newly elected members bring NAM’s total membership to more than 2,200 and the number of international members to approximately 180.

-Established originally as the Institute of Medicine in 1970 by the National Academy of Sciences, the National Academy of Medicine addresses critical issues in health, science, medicine, and related policy and inspires positive actions across sectors.
+Established originally as the Institute of Medicine in 1970 by the National Academy of Sciences—which can trace its founding to Abrham Lincoln in 1863—the National Academy of Medicine addresses critical issues in health, science, medicine, and related policy and inspires positive actions across sectors.
 NAM works alongside the National Academy of Sciences and National Academy of Engineering to provide independent, objective analysis and advice to the nation and conduct other activities to solve complex problems and inform public policy decisions.
 The National Academies of Sciences, Engineering, and Medicine also encourage education and research, recognize outstanding contributions to knowledge, and increase public understanding.
 With their election, NAM members make a commitment to volunteer their service in National Academies activities.